PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Implementation and Modeling

 \subsubsection{Function SPOPlus}

-The function \texttt{SPOPlus} directly calculates SPO+ loss, which measures the decision error of an optimization solve with predicted cost coefficients.
-This optimization is represented as an instance of \texttt{optModel} and passed into the \texttt{SPOPlus} as an argument.
-As shown below, \texttt{SPOPlus} also requires \texttt{processes} to specify the number of processes.
+The function \texttt{SPOPlus} directly calculates the SPO+ loss, which measures the decision error of an optimization solved with predicted coefficients.
+This optimization is represented as an instance of \texttt{optModel} and passed into \texttt{SPOPlus} as an argument.
+As shown below, \texttt{SPOPlus} also requires \texttt{processes} to specify the number of processes for parallel computation.

 The parameters for the forward pass of \texttt{SPOPlus} are as follows: